CommE2E/comm/docs/nix_keyserver_deployment.md

 - `COMM_DATABASE_USER`: The username the keyserver uses to connect to MariaDB.
 Replace `<MariaDB user>` with your desired username.
 - `COMM_DATABASE_PASSWORD`: Corresponding password for the above user.
 Replace `<MariaDB password>` with your desired password.

+### Primary Secondary configuration

+- `COMM_NODE_ROLE`: Specifies whether a node is primary or secondary.
+Currently only used for AWS-hosted keyservers

 ### Identity service configuration

 - `COMM_JSONCONFIG_secrets_user_credentials`: Credentials for authenticating against the Identity service.
 Replace `<user>` and `<password>` with any values.
 In the future, they will need to be actual credentials registered with the Identity service.